Notifications

 Charge failed Stripe couldn't charge your card On

-Trial ending 3 days before your trial ends On
+Trial ending Your trial ends in 3 days or tomorrow On

 Account deleted confirmation After you delete your account Always